collindching/collinching.github.io/_posts/2021-05-08-career-axes.md

 I believe my main focuses should be the first four bullets.
 I think this are most critical to my performance in my current work.

-### Building data science products

-Data science products are products that can be automated, packaged, and sold to customers.
-Rather than ad-hoc recommendations, they are services that improve decision-making workflows.
-Examples include data dashboards and machine learning (and deep learning) products.

-Dashboards empower consumers to make smart decisions quickly by giving them visual access to many data points at a glance.
-The value-add of dashboards is the selection of data points used, and how intuitively they are represented.
+### Software engineering

+Software is essentially a service that can be automated, packaged, and sold to customers at scale.
+This might include data products that improve decision making workflows, or some other tool that makes people's lives easier.

-Machine learning products allows us to offer decision-making at scale, in the form automation.
-Machine learning is the best way I can think of to use my current skillset and turn it into a income-producing product.
+One day, I would love to learn to build some software that leverages machine learning to help people make decisions at scale.
+Machine learning is the best way that I can use my current skillset to create an income-generating product.

 In general, the skills needed for this type of work include

-- data fundamentals
 - software engineering
+  - web development
+  - backend data engineering
     - data extraction
     - building data pipelines
 - data models
   - machine learning
-  - deep learning
   - building data dashboards
 - devops
   - model monitoring
   - model deployment

-I would like to prioritize my efforts on software engineering, building data pipelines, and learning machine learning and deep learning.
+I would like to prioritize my efforts on software engineering, data engineering, and machine learning pipelines.

-### Product/entrepreneurship
+### Product

 You can't start a company with technical skills alone - building a business involves a deep understanding of product, labor, and consumers.
-I believe starting a business is incredibly multidisciplinary, and requires multidisciplinary learning.

-There are so many things I want to learn, but off the top of my head, I'd like to learn how to
+To build a good startup, you need to understand product well.
+I want to learn how to

 - come up with an idea
 - understand product-market fit